The Planetary Exploration Budget Dataset

 The extended operations costs for many missions are difficult to reconstruct.
 For operations costs that are not explicitly reported, many are estimated based on official press releases detailing total spending over a multi-year period.
 Public reporting markedly improved starting in FY 2013 due to a revised format of NASA budget estimates.

-If you have corrections or can provide reliable sources for missing or incomplete data—particularly for extended mission operations—please contact email@example.com.
+If you have corrections or can provide reliable sources for missing or incomplete data—particularly for extended mission operations—please contact [email protected].

-Since this dataset is based on publicly-reported obligations, which are contracted amounts that can be spent over a multi-year timeframe, the reported data may differ slightly from outlays, which is when the money actually moved out the door.
+Since this dataset is based on publicly-reported obligations, which are contracted amounts that can be spent over a multi-year time frame, the reported data may differ slightly from outlays, which is when the money actually moved out the door.
 Unexpected mission-ending events may also impact reported obligations, allowing funds to shift to other projects or go unspent.
 Generally, however, the obligations track relatively closely to official mission costs as reported by NASA.

 A significant shift in cost reporting occurred in fiscal year 2004, when NASA shifted into a full cost-accounting method for its projects.
 Previously, overhead costs such as facility use and NASA employee time were accounted for in a separate, consolidated NASA account.
 In FY 2004 NASA began assigning these costs to individual projects in proportion to the resources consumed by that project.
 The consequence of this accounting change is that missions developed after FY 2004 will look more expensive, on average, than similar projects implemented prior, since they now carry overhead costs of NASA operations within them.
 There is no easy way to normalize these two eras of NASA accounting.
 However, a rule-of-thumb approach is to add 10% to the overall cost of projects implemented prior to the full-cost accounting era.
 It's not exact, but it gets you in the ballpark.

-Cost data from fiscal years 1959 - 1997 and from 2002 onwards are from public NASA budget estimates submitted to Congress, which list obligations (contracted spending amounts) for the fiscal year 2 years previous.
+Cost data from fiscal years 1959 - 1997 and from 2002 onward are from public NASA budget estimates submitted to Congress, which list obligations (contracted spending amounts) for the fiscal year 2 years previous.
 For example, the FY 1969 budget justification lists obligated program amounts in FY 1967.
 NASA Headquarters' Historical Reference Collection digitized these budget documents, which The Planetary Society has made available for download.

 Planetary science program total "actuals" from fiscal years 1997 to 2001 are from data presented by Jason Callahan, "Budgeting for Exploration: History and Political Economy in Space Science 1959-2010", at the AAS 45th Meeting of the Division for Planetary Sciences, Denver, Colorado.
 October 7, 2013.